REFUGEE PROTECTION IN THE ASIA PACIFIC REGION

 In September 2017, at the instigation of the co-chairs, the Bali Process Steering Committee (consisting of Australia, Indonesia, Thailand, New Zealand, UNHCR and IOM) decided to trigger the consultation mechanism foreshadowed in the Bali Declaration in response to a new outflow of Rohingyas from Burma, mainly to Bangladesh.
 As a first step, senior officials of Bangladesh, Burma and Steering Committee members had a confidential meeting in Jakarta on 13 October 2017 at which they agreed to continue to engage in non-public dialogue on the issue.

-The most recent Ministerial Conference of the Bali Process took place in August 2018.
-The Ministerial Conference due to be held in October 2020 was postponed due to the COVID pandemic.
-It appears that a Ministerial Conference is now being planned for 2022.
+The Seventh Ministerial Conference of the Bali Process took place in August 2018.
+The Eighth Ministerial Conference, which was delayed by the COVID-19 pandemic, will be held in 2022.

 Australia’s Role in the Region

 On 15 June 2015, the then United Nations High Commissioner for Human Rights said:

 “Australia’s response to migrant arrivals has set a poor benchmark for its regional neighbours.
 The authorities have also engaged in turn-arounds and push-backs of boats in international waters.
 Asylum-seekers are incarcerated in centres in Papua New Guinea and Nauru, where they face conditions that the Special Rapporteur on Torture has reported as amounting to cruel, inhuman or degrading treatment as defined by CAT.
 They also violate the Convention on the Rights of the Child, as the Australian Human Rights Commission has justifiably declared.
 Even recognized refugees in urgent need of protection are not permitted to enter Australia, which has set up relocation arrangements with countries that may be ill-prepared to offer them any durable solution.
 Such policies should not be considered a model by any country.”